Gamboling In The Silver State

 Morning dawned crisp and with the power restored we fueled up with great efficiency and left Austin in haste.
 Despite the gnaw in our bellies, we returned to the ribbon of pavement to search for food elsewhere.
 As the miles stacked, it became apparent that the razor thin snowpack in the Toiyabes would not support backcountry travel.
 Spenser hot springs soothed our spirits and we mused about the road trip’s unlikely odds.

-Someday I’ll return to Nevada and test my luck yet again; in the meantime, I’ll be practicing my poker face.
+Someday I’ll return to Nevada and test my luck yet again; in the meantime, I’ll practice my poker face.

 What happens in Nevada…